Noble M400: About

-The M400 is the track variant of the M12.
-Its power-to-weight ratio is over 400 bhp (300 kW) per ton, and is the figure from which its model name derives.
-It has 425 bhp (317 kW; 431 PS) and has been reported to do 0–60 mph (0–97 km/h) in as little as 2.97 seconds.
-Car and Driver (March 2007) achieved a 0–60 mph time of 3.3 seconds and a 0–100 mph time of 7.52 seconds.
-Although often listed as 0–60 mph in 3.5 seconds, the M400 generally comes in at 3.2 seconds according to various publications and generally listed amongst the fastest accelerating cars.
-Noble indicates only that the car is capable of achieving 0–60 mph in under 4 seconds.
-Its top speed is listed as 185 mph (300 km/h).
-Lateral Gs are reported in excess of 1.2.
-It has both a 3-point seatbelt and a 5-point harness.

-The most notable differences from the M12 are the use of forged pistons, T28 turbos, a front anti-roll bar, stiffer springs, different shocks, Pirelli P Zero tyres, a smoother gear shifter, and a slightly narrower central tunnel as the driver now sits a bit more central than previous models.
+The most notable differences from the M12 (a car which the M400 is largely based on) are the use of forged pistons, T28 turbos, a front anti-roll bar, stiffer springs, different shocks, Pirelli P Zero tyres, a smoother gear shifter, and a slightly narrower central tunnel as the driver now sits a bit more central than previous models.
 Exterior differences remain subtle.
 The colour scheme tends to incorporate anthracite (Gris) wheels, rear wing supports and wing ends but some examples maintain silver wheels and supports.
 The front splitter is now removed (Although many owners opt to have this put on).
-The main change is the addition of side pods to enhance air into the system and to create a visual impact.
+The main change is the addition of side pods to channel air into the engine and to create a visual impact.
 Air conditioning was an £1,995 option and adds to the weight.
 The interior has an added oil gauge that resides next to the boost gauge.
-Additionally the Sparco Alcantara seats and finishing's differ from the other Nobles' (Alcantara is one third the weight of leather).
+Additionally, the Sparco Alcantara seats and trimmings differ from the other Nobles' (Alcantara is one third the weight of leather).
 The Noble M400 was awarded the car of the year award in 2005 by one publication.
-With just 75 examples made, this version is sought after and rare.
+Only 75 examples were made.